dxl495/431-2020/classes/class24/README.md

 from STAT News: [Pfizer and BioNTech to submit Covid-19 vaccine data to FDA as full results show 95% efficacy](https://www.statnews.com/2020/11/18/pfizer-biontech-covid19-vaccine-fda-data) by Damian Garde and Matthew Herper, 2020-11-18.

 > Of the 170 cases of Covid-19 that were recorded from the trial, 162 were in the placebo arm, while the rest were among those who got two doses of the Covid-19 vaccine.
 Ten of the infections overall were severe — nine of which were in the placebo group.

+## Updating the Coronavirus Tracker Maps

+See [this thread from Charlie Smart at the New York Times](https://twitter.com/charlie_smart_/status/1329207530002784259?s=20) on Twitter about why they're updating the maps.

+You can look for yourselves, but this is the money quote:

+> First, we updated the color scale that we’ve been using for months.
+The outbreak has become so bad in parts of the country that our old scale no longer showed any variation in severity—everything was just solid red.

 ## Some Frivolity